atefeghandehari/DSD/Miscellaneous/Readme.md

 # Miscellaneous

-In case you need the pictures or anything else from project doc you can pick them from here
+In case you need the pictures or anything else from project doc you can pick them from here (the word file of documentations)